-The District expects to continue to review the 2010 Postemployment Valuation in conjunction with the District's obligations under its postemployment benefit plan to determine, among other things, its course of action with respect to postemployment benefit contributions and what other postemployment benefit liability must be reported.
-In the opinion of District management, any further increase in the District's UAAL as described in the 2010 Postemployment Valuation will not adversely affect the

-District's ability to pay debt service on its general fund obligations, tax and revenue anticipation notes, certificates of participation, or general obligation bonds, including the Bonds described in the forepart of this Official Statement, which are payable from voter-approved ad valorem property taxes.
+The District expects to continue to review the 2013 Postemployment Valuation and its obligations under its postemployment benefit plan to determine, among other things, its course of action with respect to postemployment benefit contributions and what other postemployment benefit liability must be reported.
+In the opinion of District management, any further increase in the District's UAAL as described in the 2013 Postemployment Valuation will not adversely affect the District's ability to pay debt service on its general obligation bonds, including the Bonds described in the forepart of this Official Statement, which are payable from voter-approved ad valorem property taxes.